shaiRos/Battleship-Game/README.md

-(Winter 2018) Group project for the course: Intro to Computer Science for CS Majors II Battleship game created with Java and JavaFX
+(Winter 2018) Group project for the course: Intro to Computer Science for CS Majors II Battleship game created with Java and JavaFX.
+A class diagram is included for an overview.

 # **How to Run**
 ###### *Requires java to run!*